SuperOfficeDocs/superoffice-docs/user-guide/en/dashboard/in-service/statistics/reports.md

 This screens contains predefined reports.

 > [!TIP]
 > You also have access to the new and improved reports in SuperOffice Service.
-See Standard reports.

 To run a report: